COVID-19 Cybercrime and Scams

 For organizations and digital security workers, here are a few guidelines to follow:

 - Follow NCSC guidelines: The National Counterintelligence and Security Sensor, part of the U.S Office of the Director of National Intelligence, has several general guidelines on how to protect users from phishing attacks.
-One, make it hard for attackers to reach users; two, help users identity and report phishing emails; three, implement software that detects phishing emails before they get to users and four, respond to cybersecurity incidents as soon as possible.
+One, make it hard for attackers to reach users; two, help users identity and report phishing emails; three, implement a top-notch antivirus software that detects phishing emails before they get to users and four, respond to cybersecurity incidents as soon as possible.

 - Plan for it: There’s no way around it: some phishing will be successful, no matter how many roadblocks you implement.
 That being said, it’s wise to plan for these incidents to minimize harm.

-Unfortunately, we’ve seen a large increase in phishing, scam and fraud since the beginning of the pandemic.
+Unfortunately, we’ve seen a large increase in phishing, scam, and fraud since the beginning of the pandemic.
 It’s risen 59 percent, according to Interpol, and according to SC magazine, COVID-19 phishing attacks grew from under 5,000 in February to more than 200,000 by the end of April5.
 Phishing is so common, in fact, that it accounts for over 80 percent of all security incidents reported6.
 In terms of dollars, people lose $17,700 every minute because of phishing.
 Hopefully, the above advice can help you avoid becoming a statistic.